 The above example shows how to use components as deterministic coroutines in the sense that the calling object controls the scheduling of the coroutines.
-In section 9.1 below another example of using oroutines will be given.
+In section 6.7.1 below another example of using coroutines will be given.

-executed.
-If B is also an instance of activity, then the calling object may alternate the component objects A and B will be executed concurrently.
+It is also possible to execute component objects concurrently.
+By executing the component objects A and B will be executed concurrently.
 As for the deterministic coroutine situation, A and B will temporarily suspend execution when they execute a suspend-imperative.
-Further examples of concurrent objects will be given below in section 9.2.
+Further examples of concurrent objects will be given below in section 6.7.2.